-Join Christian Bradley for an in-depth discussion in this video Setting up image planes, part of Blender: Creating a Game Character.
+Join Christian Bradley for an in-depth discussion in this video Setting up image planes, part of Creating a Game Character in Blender.

 - Setting up our scene so we can see the reference images is an important part of modeling a character.
 Let's take a look at how Blender handles image planes and some tricks we can use to make this part of modeling a character a little easier.
 Here's our basic scene that we have.
 You'll recognize this, we've got our lamp, our camera, and our cube.
 First thing I'm going to do is clean up this scene a little bit, because we don't need our camera.
 So I'm going to go over here to my outliner and turn that off.
 And our lamp, I don't need that right now either so I'm going to turn that little eyeball off.